10 Strategies for Dealing with Dementia and Anger Issues

 A good way to do this is to offer simplified choices, like with the red or blue shirt mentioned above.

 That way, you’re not giving orders and expecting them to follow.
-You’re helping your older adult make decisions in a way that suits their current abilities.
+You’re helping your older adult make decisions that suit their current abilities.

-Routines reduce the amount of thinking and number of decisions that need to be made on a daily basis.
+Routines reduce the amount of thinking and the number of decisions required daily.

-For example, we don’t have to think about what time to eat breakfast because we always eat around 8am, after getting up and brushing our teeth.
+For example, we don’t have to decide what time to eat breakfast because we always eat around 8am after getting up and brushing our teeth.

-Routines are especially helpful for seniors with dementia because they reduce the number of things they need to remember or think about.
+Routines are constructive for seniors with dementia because they reduce the number of things they need to remember or think about.

-Having a steady, constant routine is comforting and far less stressful than if each day was unpredictable and they had to go hunting for their toothbrush every time they needed it.
+Having a steady routine is comforting and far less stressful than an unpredictable schedule, where they have to hunt for their toothbrush every time they need it.

-Putting objects in the same places and doing the same activities at the same time of day means they know where things are and what will be happening.
+Placing objects in the exact locations and performing the same activities at the same time of day helps them know where things are and what will happen.

 7. Speak slowly, plainly, and simply